-This is a one-year taught Masters programme which is a direct follow-on from the four-year undergraduate BE programme in Mechanical Engineering, to provide students with the opportunity to take a first step in advanced engineering education and research skills, within the framework of the academic and professional requirements for Chartered Engineer status.
+This is a nine month taught Master’s programme, which is a direct follow-on from the four-year undergraduate BE programme in Mechanical Engineering, providing students with the opportunity to take a first step in advanced engineering education and research skills, within the framework of the academic and professional requirements for Chartered Engineer status.
 The philosophy of the programme is the preparation of graduates for exciting careers in advanced engineering and innovative technology development and management.

 The Master of Engineering